Paste a VALID AdSense code in Ads Elite Plugin options before activating it.

 Anterior Cruciate Ligament Injury

-At the time of injury, torn acl symptoms will include extreme pain in the knee.
-There is likely to be a lot of immediate swelling from bleeding within the joint which will feel warm.
+At the time of injury the athlete will experience extreme pain in the knee.
+The knee is likely to swell up quickly from bleeding within the joint which will feel warm to the touch.
 There may be an audible pop or crack at the time of injury and a feeling of instability.

 Often an athlete will seek professional advice at a clinic the next day or two after injury.
 By that time there will be considerable swelling making it very difficult to diagnose exactly what is wrong with the knee.
 After a few days when the swelling has gone down it will be easier to examine the knee joint.
-Symptoms will include restricted range or movement with particular difficulty straightening the leg.
+Symptoms will also include restricted range or movement with particular difficulty straightening the leg.
 It will be tender all around the knee joint.
-There will be positive signs in the anterior drawer test and Lachman's test.
+Specific tests a professional will use to help diagnose an ACL injury include the anterior drawer test and Lachman's test which both aim to stress the ligament to reproduce pain or instability.

 See ACL injury assessment for more detailed information.

 The role of the ligament is to prevent the tibia bone from moving forwards of the knee.
 The posterior cruciate ligament does the reverse preventing the shin bone moving backwards.
 Together these two ligaments are vitally important for the stability of the knee joint, especially in contact sports and those that involve fast changes in direction.

 A torn ACL usually occurs through a twisting force being applied to the knee whilst the foot is firmly planted on the ground or upon landing.
-A torn ACL can also result from a direct blow to the knee, usually the outside, as may occur during a football or rugby tackle.
-This injury is usually seen in combination with a medial meniscus tear, articular cartilage injury or medial ligament sprain.
+It can also be caused from a direct blow to the knee, usually the outside, such as that occuring during a football or rugby tackle.
+This injury is often seen in combination with a medial meniscus tear, articular cartilage injury or medial ligament sprain.

 Immediate treatment for ACL injuries